-Work with a realtor that can discern what motivates the seller and whether they can accept cash offer to ensure a quick closing.
-Also check the listing sheet while reading the description & any comments.
-Reading listing and comments alone can tell you more about the property.
+Work with a realtor that can discern what motivates the seller and whether they can accept a cash offer to ensure a quick closing.
+Also, check the listing sheet while reading the description & any comments.
+Reading listings and comments alone can tell you more about the property.
 This is usually private information that is only available to those who have MLS Access.

 As a real estate investor, wholesaler, & house flipper, having access to the MLS is incredibly necessary.
 Each & every day new properties are being uploaded to the market on the MLS in your area.
 There are hundreds, if not thousands of properties, for sale in your area that you can be making offers on right now.
 And, believe me, if you’re not making offers on these properties that you can potentially wholesale, flip, & buy - then others will!

 Hope you enjoyed learning all about the Multiple Listing Service (MLS)!

 Keep taking action & keep arming yourself with the right knowledge for your real estate endeavors!